jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionImplementation1TestConfigurer.png" alt="Dependency Injection Client Application Test Configurer" width = "50%" align="center" style="padding-right: 20px;">

-And like the previous diagram, we only need to to configure one layer to resolve the dependencies.
+And like the previous diagram, we only need to configure one layer to resolve the dependencies.

 ## Kicking the Can Under the Rug
-Dependency Injection is a Creational Design Pattern, even if it wasn’t included by the GoF.
+Dependency Injection is a Creational Design Pattern, even if it wasn’t included by the Gang of Four.
 I don’t think this was a sin of omission as much as it was a case of DI not being too well known when they were writing their book.

 I think it’s okay to resolve object references via `new` via DI, but we’ll soon see that we can use Factories with DI as well.